-- Concurrent treatment (dual diagnosis treatment) of substance addiction and PTSD has been found to be the most effective approach to treating both disorders.
+- Concurrent treatment (dual diagnosis treatment) of substance addiction and PTSD is the most effective management.

-- PTSD and addiction are particularly common in combat veterans, with about 10% of combat veterans having PTSD and an addiction disorder.
+- PTSD and addiction are particularly common in combat veterans, with about 10% having PTSD and an addiction disorder.

 PTSD and Addiction Treatment

-Treatment that addresses PTSD and addiction disorders at the same time is called dual diagnosis treatment.
+Treatment that addresses PTSD and addiction disorders simultaneously is called dual diagnosis treatment.
 Dual diagnosis treatment uses an integrative treatment model that addresses the physical, emotional, and psychological contexts in which both disorders occur.

-The integrative model sometimes called a holistic treatment approach, has been found to be the most effective way to resolve both conditions.
+The integrative model, sometimes called a holistic treatment approach, is the most effective way to resolve both conditions.

 The Importance of Dual Diagnosis Treatment

-The National Alliance on Mental Illness (NAMI) identifies “dual diagnosis” as a condition in which a person has a substance use disorder and a mental illness at the same time.
-The dual diagnosis of PTSD and an addiction disorder is essential because both conditions must be treated at the same time.
+The National Alliance on Mental Illness (NAMI) identifies “dual diagnosis” as a condition in which a person simultaneously has a substance use disorder and a mental illness.
+The dual diagnosis of PTSD and an addiction disorder is essential because both conditions must be treated simultaneously.

-In the past, treatment specialists have attempted—to no success—to treat addiction first, then move on to PTSD, but only dual diagnosis treatment will resolve both disorders, as addiction disorders and PTSD become inextricably tied together, with one condition fueling the other.
+In the past, treatment specialists have attempted—to no success—to treat addiction first, then move on to PTSD.
+On the other hand, only dual diagnosis treatment will resolve both disorders, as addiction disorders and PTSD become inextricably tied together, with one condition fueling the other.

-Consider that people use addictive substances to suppress the distress caused by PTSD’s symptoms, which pairs PTSD with cravings for those addictive substances.
-Until both conditions are brought under better control, neither will resolve.
+People use addictive substances to suppress the distress caused by PTSD symptoms, which pairs PTSD with cravings for those addictive substances.
+Unfortunately, neither will resolve until both conditions are brought under better control.